 Peanut Butter Mousse

 - Place cream cheese and peanut butter in the bowl of a stand mixer fitted with the paddle attachment (a hand mixer may also be used).
-Mix together until well combined, scraping the bowl and needed.
+Mix together until well combined, scraping the bowl as needed.

 - Add powdered sugar to the bowl and mix until combined, scraping the bowl as needed.